cherrypy/cherrypy/docs/tutorials.rst

 Tutorial 6: What about my javascripts, CSS and images?
 ######################################################

-Web application are usually also made of static content such as javascript, CSS files or images.
+Web applications are usually also made of static content such as javascript, CSS files or images.
 CherryPy provides support to serve static content to end-users.